joshwlewis/rfcs/text/0000-dns-label-process-types.md

 This is a breaking API change, and will require a new Buildpack API version.

-This may require buildpacks to change the way process types are defined.
-For buildpacks using statically chosen process types that do not comply with RFC 1123, they'll need to change the chosen process types.
-For buildpacks using dynamically assigned process types, they'll need to coerce process types (by substitution and/or truncation) to meet the specification or risk builds failing when the dynamically chosen name does not comply.
+Buildpacks specifying process types that do not comply with the stricter requirements proposed in this RFC will need to change the way process types are defined.
+Buildpacks defining process types dynamically should implement logic to coerce process types (by substitution, filtering and/or truncation) to meet the specification and avoid build failures.

 # Drawbacks